JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 <p>Make sure you use unique class names so they are not accidentally overridden by the user.</p>
 </div>

-As shown the box should include a title and an animated value.
-These could be generated entirely in JavaScript but it's actually easier to create placeholders with htmltools tags, we generate dynamic ids for those so they can easily be referenced later on in JavaScript: `id-boxxy-value` for the value and `id-boxxy-title` for the title.
+As shown, the box should include a title and an animated value.
+These could be generated entirely in JavaScript, but it's actually easier to create placeholders with htmltools tags.
+We generate dynamic ids for those so they can easily be referenced later on in JavaScript: `id-boxxy-value` for the value and `id-boxxy-title` for the title.

 ```r
 boxxyOutput <- function(id){